lrisser/W2reg/MultiClass-W2reg/README.md

 The multi-class extension for non-masked data should however be available in the following weeks, after validation.

 ### Citation
-If using multiclass W2reg, please cite:<br>
+If using multi-class W2reg, please cite:<br>
 Jourdan F., Tshiongo Kaninku T., Asher N., Loubes J.M., Risser L.: How optimal transport can tackle gender biases in multi-class neural-network classifiers for job recommendations?
-Algorithms, 2023.
+Algorithms, 2023. <br>

+Risser L., Gonzalez Sanz A., Vincenot Q., Loubes J.M.: Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization.
+Journal of Mathematical Image Vision, 2022